The B-model connection and mirror symmetry for Grassmannians: The coordinate ring as a cluster algebra

 Given $1\leq k\leq r$, the seed $(\xx,\widetilde{Q})$ can be mutated at $k$ to produce a new seed $\mu_k(\xx,\widetilde{Q})=(\xx',\mu_k\widetilde{Q})$ where $\xx'=(\xx\setminus \{x_k\})\cup \{x'_k\}$, and

-The new quiver, $\mu_k\widetilde{Q}$, is obtained from $Q$ as follows: \begin{enumerate} \item For every path $i\to k\to j$ in $Q$, add an arrow $i\to j$ (with multiplicity). \item Reverse all arrows incident with $k$. \item Cancel a maximal collection of $2$-cycles in the resulting quiver. \end{enumerate} The \emph{cluster algebra} associated to $(\xx,\widetilde{B})$ is the $\mathbb{C}$-subalgebra of $\mathbb{F}$ generated by the elements of all of the extended clusters which can be obtained from $(\xx,\widetilde{Q})$ by arbitrary finite sequences of mutations.
-Note that in the usual definition, the cluster algebra is defined as a subring or $\mathbb{Q}$-subalgebra, but in the context here this is a good definition since we want to work with coordinate rings over $\mathbb{C}$.
+The new quiver, $\mu_k\widetilde{Q}$, is obtained from $Q$ as follows: \begin{enumerate} \item For every path $i\to k\to j$ in $Q$, add an arrow $i\to j$ (with multiplicity). \item Reverse all arrows incident with $k$. \item Remove a maximal collection of $2$-cycles in the resulting quiver. \end{enumerate} The \emph{cluster algebra} associated to $(\xx,\widetilde{B})$ is the $\mathbb{C}$-subalgebra of $\mathbb{F}$ generated by the elements of the extended clusters which can be obtained from $(\xx,\widetilde{Q})$ by arbitrary finite sequences of mutations; these elements are called \emph{cluster variables}.
+Note that the cluster algebra can be defined over $\mathbb Z$ or $\mathbb Q$.

 Recall that in the $B$-model we are working with $\Xcheckbar=P\backslash GL_n^{\vee}$, a Grassmannian of $k$-planes in $(\C^n)^*$, in its Pl\"ucker embedding.
-We have the following: \begin{thm} \cite{Scott:Grassmannian} (see also~\cite{GSV:ClusterPoisson,GSV:Book}).
+We have the following: \begin{thm} \cite[Thm.
+3]{Scott:Grassmannian} (see also~\cite[\S3]{GSV:ClusterPoisson},\cite[Thm.
+4.17]{GSV:Book}).
 The homogeneous coordinate ring $\C[\Xcheckbar]$ is a cluster algebra. \end{thm}

-We follow~\cite{Scott:Grassmannian}, which describes the cluster structure on $\C[P\backslash GL_n^{\vee}]$ in terms of \emph{Postnikov diagrams}, i.e. \emph{alternating strand diagrams} from~\cite{Postnikov:Totalpositivity}.
+We follow~\cite{Scott:Grassmannian}, which describes a cluster structure on $\C[\Xcheckbar]$ in terms of \emph{Postnikov diagrams}, i.e. \emph{alternating strand diagrams} from~\cite[Defn.
+14.1]{Postnikov:Totalpositivity}.
 We restrict here to the Postnikov diagrams arising in the cluster structure of the Grassmannian.

-\begin{defn} A \emph{Postnikov diagram} of type $(k,n)$ consists of a disk with $2n$ marked points $b_1,b'_1,b_2,b'_2,\ldots ,b_n,b'_n$ marked clockwise on its boundary, together with $n$ oriented curves in the disk, known as \emph{strands}.
+\begin{defn} A \emph{Postnikov diagram} of type $(k,n)$ consists of a disk $\mathbb{D}$ with $2n$ marked points $b_1,b'_1,b_2,b'_2,\ldots ,b_n,b'_n$ marked clockwise on its boundary, together with $n$ smooth oriented curves in the disk, known as \emph{strands}.
 Strand $i$ starts at $b_i$ or $b'_i$ and ends at $b_{i+k}$ or $b'_{i+k}$.
+Here we regard strands (and thus the subscripts of the $b_i$) as elements of $[1,n]$ interpreted modulo $n$.
 The arrangement must satisfy the following additional conditions: